CSRG-Group/dcs-notes.github.io/_CS132/part5.md

 ### DMA Modes of Operation

 > **Cycle Stealing.** DMAC uses the system buses when they are not being used by the CPU – usually by using available memory access cycles not used by the CPU.
 This is less effective and less common then the next mode of operation.
+This is equivalent to if you were working for 20 minutes at a time, but knew that every 18th minute you would be inefficient- instead of continuing to work in this time, you let the DMA handle the bus.
 >
 > **Burst Mode.** DMAC acquires system buses for the transfer of large amount of data at high speed and preventing the CPU from using the system buses for a fixed time OR…
 >